 Even though the energy savings in dollars is considered minimal due to the low energy tariffs in Tajikistan, these cold storage systems ensure an adequate supply of fruits and vegetables in winter and spring which allows the population to access a minimum supply of nutrition and vitamins which otherwise will not be possible.
-For areas in rural Tajikistan where electricity cuts are common, cold storage solutions ensure that fruits and vegetables remain fresh after harvests for a longer period of time.
+For rural areas in Tajikistan where electricity cuts are common, cold storage solutions ensure that fruits and vegetables remain fresh after harvests for a longer period of time.
 This in turn helps to strengthen Tajik agricultural supply chains.

-EU investment incentives of 30% is available which makes the financing more accessible to farmers.
+The European Union investment incentives of 30% is available which makes the financing more accessible to farmers.